MichaelXF/js-confuser/README.md

 ## Percentages

-Most settings in JSConfuser accept percentages to control the frequency of the transformation.
+Most settings allow percentages to control the frequency of the transformation.
 Fine-tune the percentages to keep file size down, and performance high.

 ```js
 {